bvillasen/blog/astro/_posts/2021-04-19-fitted_rates.md

-Link to the text files containing the marginalized Photoheating and Photoionization rates are below:
+Links to the text files containing the marginalized Photoheating and Photoionization rates are below:

 **In each file the columns correspond to:**